 Applicable checkbox on Form 8949.
-Indicates where to report this transaction on Form 8949 and Schedule D (Form 1040 or 1040-SR), and which checkbox is applicable.
-See instructions for your Schedule D (Form 1040 or 1040-SR) and/or Form 8949.
-Box 1a.
+Indicates where to report this transaction on Form 8949 and Schedule D (Form 1040), and which checkbox is applicable.
+See instructions for your Schedule D (Form 1040) and/or Form 8949.

+Box 1a, Shows a brief description of the item or service for which amounts are being reported.
+For regulated futures contracts and forward contracts.
+"RFC" or other appropriate description may be shown.
+For Section 1256 option contracts.
+"Section 1256 option" or box 1a.
 Shows a brief description of the item or service for which amounts are being reported.
-For regulated futures contracts and forward contracts, "RFC" or other appropriate description may be shown.
-For Section 1256 option contracts, "Section 1256 option" or other appropriate description may be shown.
+For regulated futures contracts, "RFC" or other appropriate description may be shown.
+For section 1256 option contracts, "Section 1256 option" or other appropriate description may be shown.
 For a corporation that had a reportable change in control or capital structure, this box may show the class of stock as C (common), P (preferred), or O (other).